personnnnnnn/pyui/README.md

 tail-wind classes-like syntax.

 Also, a quick note: This library should not be yet used in production!
-It can't even wrap text!
+It can't even show images!

 Here is a basic example (using the pygame renderer):